 We always need good nutrition, no matter our age!
-But as you age, your diet begins to be of greater importance – in your lifestyle, your moods, how you handle menopause and post-menopause – and for remaining as youthful as possible for as long as possible.
+But as we age, our diet begins to be of greater importance – in our lifestyle, our moods, how we handle menopause and post-menopause – and for remaining as youthful as possible for as long as possible.

 I have listed here 7 foods that will make you happier, healthier and more youthful.
 Nearly all the information here comes from The Linus Pauling Institute, which emphasizes living longer and being healthier.